total-typescript/total-typescript-book/book-content/chapters/11-annotations-and-assertions.md

 Firstly, it doesn't know that foreground is defined on the object.
 Secondly, it doesn't know whether foreground is the `string` version of the `Color` type or the object version.

 This is because we've told TypeScript that `config` is a `Record` with a any number of string keys.
-Because we used a variable annotation, it then threw away the actual keys we assigned to it.
+We annotated the variable, but the actual _value_ got discarded.
+This is an important point - when you annotate a variable, TypeScript will:

+1. Ensure that the value passed to the variable matches the annotation.
+2. Forget about the value's type.

 This has some benefits - we can add new keys to `config` and TypeScript won't complain: